rijeen/wordpress-js-api-wrapper/readme.md

 A very simple promise-based javascript wrapper for the Wordpress REST API v2.
 It was created to help the developer focus on getting data from the API and functionality, instead of having to read up on the url scheme for each endpoint when working.

+## 1.7.0
+- Added urlbuilder and append options.

 ## v1.4.0
 - Using method "POST" now properly use FormData.